 First and foremost, understand your child’s learning style.
-In some cases you may find that they have more than one depending on what subject they are learning.
+Sometimes, you may find that they have more than one depending on what subject they are learning.
 Keep this in mind and you move forward.

 Second, ask for their input.
-If you’ve noticed that there is resistance when it comes time to read, or be read to, that can be an indicator that they prefer to do that subject a different way.
+If you’ve noticed that there is resistance when it comes time to read or be read to, that can indicate that they prefer to do that subject differently.

-If your child is old enough to clearly communicate their needs, ask them.
-You may be surprised by their answer, but will give you more footing on the kind of curriculum to consider.
+If your child is old enough to communicate their needs, ask them clearly.
+You may be surprised by their answer but it will give you more footing on the kind of curriculum to consider.